 Makar Sankranti is one of the few festivals that is celebrated across India with pomp and grandeur.
 In most of the Southern states like Tamil Nadu, Karnataka, and Andhra Pradesh, Pongal/Makar Sankranti is commemorated as a four-day festival.
 However, in the Northern states, it is called Uttarayan, and it signifies the inception of the sun's transition into the zodiac of Capricorn (Makar means 'Capricorn' and Sankranti means 'transition' in Sanskrit).
 This change symbolises a wholesome new beginning after the harvest is over and thus summons for a feast and celebration.

 With Kids having a brief holiday, parents often plan a vacation during this time of the year.
 And traversing a place through its celebrations is one of the best ways to get to know more about Indian culture and festivals.
-We have compiled six exceptional destinations to make this Makar Sankranti special for you.
+We have compiled six exceptional destinations to make this Makar Sankranti in 2021 special for you.

 1. Amritsar, Punjab